 Investigators must supply the following items:

 The time from notification of beginning injections sessions to delivery of tail tips normally takes 5-8 weeks, with 2 sets of tails expected.

-The facility guarantees the production of 3 transgenic pups per construct, however there is no guarantee that the pups produced will have germline transmission or the desired expression of the transgene.
+The facility guarantees (within limits) the production of 3 transgenic pups per construct, however there is no guarantee that the pups produced will have germline transmission or expression of the transgene.